vitorccs/bluetooth-rc-car/README.md

 Most people prefer to use different power sources for Arduino (5v) and Bridge driver (6 - 35v).

 I preferred to have a single power source and thus a single power switch.
-However, it was required to use huge Electrolytic Capacitors (around 12,000µF) to prevent Arduino Nano from rebooting when the bridge drains too much power and also to filter the electric noise.
+However, it was required to use huge Electrolytic Capacitors (around 12,000 to 20,000µF) to prevent Arduino Nano from rebooting when the bridge drains too much power and also to filter the electric noise.

 It is up to you!